tnakazato/priism/doc/INSTALL.md

 python setup.py install --help
 ```

-Installation directory will automatically be detected by `setuptools` using which python command is used to run the build and install procedure.
-That would be particulary useful to install PRIISM into your Python virtual environment.
+Installation directory will automatically be detected by `setuptools` based on which python command is used to run the build and install procedure.
+That would be particulary useful to install PRIISM into your Python virtual environment, e.g. the environment created by `venv`.

 ## Using PRIISM